info-201a-sp20/final-project-abrahamjonsson/README.md

 _Example 3:_

+_Example 4:_ We found dataset from a capstone project that used metadata from thousands of movies to show the history and story of cinema.

 **2.How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**

 _Example 1:_ This data was collected by Daniel Grijalvas.
 He was able to collect data from IMDb on 6820 movies from 1986-2016.